How To Ship Modular Aluminum Melters

 Breakbulk as a Last Resort

-If OOG proves impractical, explore Breakbulk shipping but be aware of the increased cost, transit time, and risk of damage.
-Breakbulk shipping should only be considered as a last resort due to the increased costs and risks involved.
+If OOG shipping proves impractical, explore breakbulk shipping as an alternative; however, be mindful of the increased costs, extended transit times, and elevated risk of damage.
+Breakbulk shipping should only be considered as a last resort due to the inherent cost and risk implications.

 Alternative Securing Methods

-If standard methods are unsuitable, consult with specialists to develop custom securing solutions.
+If standard securing methods are deemed unsuitable, consult with specialist engineers to develop custom securing solutions tailored to the specific cargo requirements.
 If standard securing methods are inadequate, consult with specialists to develop bespoke solutions.

 Case Studies